xen0n/xen0n.github.io/content/posts/tinkering/loongarch-faq.en.md

 counterparts; some of the architectural features are similar as well.
 For example:

-- The PIC-related `pcaddu12i` behaves the same as the RISC-V `auipc`.
+- The <abbr title="position-independent code">PIC</abbr>-related `pcaddu12i`
+  behaves the same as the RISC-V `auipc`.
 - The register jump `jirl` behaves the same as the RISC-V `jalr`, very unlike the MIPS `jalr`.
 - The timekeeping instructions `rdtime.*` are semantically similar to their RISC-V counterparts in that they all return values from a constant-frequency counter.
+- LoongArch's privileged resources live in the
+  <abbr title="control status register">CSR</abbr> space, and the
+  <abbr title="control status register">CSR</abbr> concept obviously comes from
+  RISC-V.
-- LoongArch's privileged resources live in the CSR space, and the CSR concept obviously comes from RISC-V. This is already the case back to 3A5000's predecessor, 3A4000.
+  This is already the case back to 3A5000's predecessor, 3A4000.
 - RISC-V originally defined 4 privilege levels (from high to low, Machine/Hypervisor/Supervisor/User; Hypervisor was later removed), and LoongArch defines 4 too (from high to low, PLV0/PLV1/PLV2/PLV3).